Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 • Pulmonary Therapy: A 2024 study in the journal Cancers shows pulmonary rehabilitation may help reduce pain from malignant pleural mesothelioma.

-• Psychological Techniques: Look for distractions and find strategies to manage emotions to prevent them from contributing to your pain.
-You can also reach out to others for support.
+• Psychological Techniques: Look for distractions and manage emotions to prevent pain.
+You can also ask others for support.

 • Regional or Local Anesthesia: Local and regional pain blockers or steroids can provide short-term relief from mesothelioma back pain.

-• Surgery: Mesothelioma specialists sometimes perform palliative surgeries to remove tumors, drain fluid buildup and make breathing easier.
-Nerve blocks can inhibit nerve pathways that carry pain signals to the brain.
+• Surgery: Mesothelioma specialists might perform palliative surgeries to remove tumors or drain fluid, making breathing easier.
+They can also use nerve blocks to block pain signals to the brain.

 Palliative care aims to reduce pain, increase quality of life and provide support to patients and caregivers.
 It’s a major component of most treatment strategies.
 Talk to your doctor about your symptoms and how to relieve them with a comprehensive mesothelioma treatment plan